Statistics | Data Science | Survey Methodology

-If you’re interested in my dissertation work on behavioral changes due to repeated survey participation was recently published in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A).
+If you’re interested in my dissertation work on behavioral changes due to repeated survey participation was published (open access) in the Journal of the Royal Statistical Society, Series A: Statistics in Society (JRSS-A) (pdf).
 A second paper on changes in reporting over the waves of a panel survey (panel conditioning) has appeared in Journal of Survey Statistics and Methodology (JSSAM).
-Also, my paper on the connection between response propensities and misreporting in surveys was recently accepted in JSSAM.
+The final empirical chapter from my dissertation (connection between response propensities and misreporting in surveys) recently appeared in JSSAM (link).